Q: What is the purpose of the CE audit?

 Q: Will my employer be notified if I am being audited?

 A: Employers will not be notified by CBDM and certified status will remain active during the audit as long as certification fees are paid up to date.

-Q: Who can I talk to about the process if I disagree with the outcome of the audit?
+Q: Who can I speak with about the process if I disagree with the outcome of the audit?